wonma/100-days-of-code/log.md

 **Thoughts**
 While listening to other female software engineers interview, I felt a bit frustrated since they seemed like they already have a profound, working knowledge and experiences in the field.
 Well, yes.
 I accidentally compared myself to them.
 However, when I started this journey, I did this not to compete against other developers or be the leader of this field.
 I simply chose to start this because my brain wants this type of work and I genuinely feel extremely happy with the progress I make little by little.
 Additionally, I have a mission too.
 Whenever this negative comparision to others happens, remind yourself of this question that made the Yusu Sunim (the student of Pomnyun Sunim), let go of everything before becoming a monk in Jungto Society. **"Can you just type for the rest of your life without doing anything else until you die?"**

+---

+### Day 69: January 3, Tuesday

+**Today's Progress**
+Reviewed the benefits of using hooks and how useState hook works.
+- Code Exercise: Simple Goal Tracker using useState and useRef.

+React Native course
+- Learned the benefits of learning a cross-platform development framework, React Native.
+- React Native provides a lot of useful built-in components to build cross-platform mobile apps.
+- Lightly viewed the example of React Native code.
+- Beginners can use Expo to get started.

+**Thoughts**
+I got touched with the advices and mindset that one of the Meta engineers showed.
+- **To practice communication is very important.**: This makes me feel more motivated to get into the field as soon as possible rather than keep building technical knowledge.
+- **My biggest joy in being a cross-platform developer is when we actually ship products to people and make a difference in people's lives. ..
+It feels so good when the product is in somebody's hands and they're using it and you get some feedback such as 'hey this helped me learn some subject material I was struggling with.
+This helped me figure out how to do this.'
+You can help people out.**

 <!--

 <!-- ### Day 1: June 27, Monday